allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/README.md

 * User initiates a distribution set status check request.
 * Checks if the merkle root for distribution has been set.

+### Updating Recipient Registration

+* Updates recipient metadata via `registerRecipient`
+* Checks if the recipient's status is "Rejected.", then update status to "Appealed."
+* Checks if the recipient's status is "Accepted.", then update status to "Pending."
+* Checks if the recipient's status is "Pending"/"Appealed", no change in status.
+* Emits `UpdatedRegistration` event.

 ### Checking Recipient Status